Mertozkaya21/CS-319-Project/README.md

 - Survey for participants of the tours: How likely are they to choose Bilkent for their undergraduate education (Integer point selection), which departments were preferred by the visitors the most (Multiple choice option), confidence about scholarships (Integer point selection), etc. We could represent this data as figures for the coordinator to see and analyze.
 - Satisfaction survey for students regarding tours and request for ideas of improvements, holding this data on our app.

-### A list of potential "Nurturing" high schools is useful.
-In which high schools successful students do not prefer Bilkent to go to?

-### The tours that are completed to show the guides and marked as I am finished in that week.